KennyOliver/FlavorLang/README.md

 ---

 > [!IMPORTANT]
-> FlavorLang is currently in **Alpha**.
+> FlavorLang is currently in **Beta**.
 While core functionality is largely stable, new features, syntax, and language designs are subject to change without prior notice.
 >
 > Please feel free to contribute by reporting any issues or suggestions in the repository's [Issues](https://github.com/KennyOliver/FlavorLang/issues/).